d5/tengo/README.md

 ```

-Alternatively, you can directly create and interact with the parser, compiler and VMs directly.
-There's no good documentations for them, but, you can look at Script code to see how they work each other.
+As an alternative to using **Script**, you can directly create and interact with the parser, compiler and VMs directly.
+There's no good documentations yet, but, check out Script code if you are interested.

-## Tengo Standalone
+## Tengo as a Standalone Language

 Although Tengo is designed as an embedded script language for Go, it can be compiled and executed as native binary without any Go code using `tengo` tool.